MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-app.md

 ms.reviewer: angieandrews
 ---

-# Use a custom prompt in Power Apps
+# Use your prompt in Power Apps

 A custom prompt in Power Apps empowers makers to incorporate custom generative AI capabilities into their apps, thus addressing their business needs with state of the art intelligence.